 Daring gravity assist maneuvers in space

-Ingenious gravity assist maneuvers to see over the Sun, chase a comet and solar sail!
+Ingenious maneuvers by missions to go over the Sun, chase a comet and sail using the Sun.

 Traveling the vast distances of space isn’t cheap for a spacecraft.
 It costs time, fuel and money.
 Fortunately, nature offers free help along the way which mission designers are happy to take.
 Enter gravity assists.

-In these maneuvers, a spacecraft exchanges momentum in a close encounter with a planet to gain or reduce velocity, as required by the mission.
-To save cost and time or even make up for lack of technological abilities, gravity assists have been used in numerous interplanetary missions to propel spacecraft towards their destinations.
-This includes using Jupiter’s gravity to slingshot the twin Voyager spacecraft out of the solar system!
+In these maneuvers, a spacecraft exchanges momentum in a close encounter with a planet to gain or reduce velocity, as required for the mission.
+This saves time and cost, or even makes up for lack of technological abilities at times.
+If you want to know how gravity assists work, my explainer article has real mission examples, including how the twin Voyager spacecraft used Jupiter to be on a trajectory out of the solar system.

 Studying the Sun from above

 The only problem?
-No rocket in existence was, or is, capable of giving the required high inclination orbit.
-The solution lay in the solar system’s most massive planet — Jupiter.
+No rocket in existence was, or is, capable of putting a spacecraft in an orbit with the required high inclination.
+The solution lay in the solar system’s most massive planet—Jupiter.

-Much like how a close encounter with a planet can change a spacecraft’s velocity, as in the case of Voyagers, it can also alter the spacecraft’s inclination.
-In 1992, Ulysses passed closely over Jupiter’s north pole and the planet’s intense gravity bent the spacecraft’s trajectory southward.
-This put Ulysses in a solar orbit that would take it past the Sun’s north and south poles at an inclination of 80° w.r.t the orbital plane of the planets.
+Much like how a close encounter with a planet can change a spacecraft’s velocity, as in the case of Voyagers, it can also change the spacecraft’s inclination.
+In 1992, mission operators has Ulysses pass closely over Jupiter’s north pole and the planet’s intense gravity bent the spacecraft’s trajectory southward.
+This put Ulysses in a solar orbit that would take it past the Sun’s north and south poles at an inclination of 80° compared to the orbital plane of the planets.

-Ulysses also gave us first direct measurements of interstellar dust particles and of interstellar helium atoms in the solar system.
+While Ulysses didn’t see the Sun’s poles like our eyes would because it lacked an optical camera, it did have other instruments which took various scientific measurements for 18 years.
+A standout discovery by Ulysses was that the Sun’s south pole is colder than its north pole.
+Ulysses also gave us first direct measurements of interstellar dust particles and helium atoms in the solar system.
 The spacecraft also unexpectedly found itself in gaseous tails of comets every now and then, achieving bonus science points.

-One of those gravity assists involved a low-altitude Mars flyby in 2007.
-It was a risky maneuver as the spacecraft passed by Mars by just 250 km.
-During the maneuver, Rosetta would be in Mars’ shadow, having to rely on the limited battery supply instead of solar panels.
+One of those maneuvers involved a low-altitude Mars flyby in 2007.
+It was risky as the spacecraft would pass a mere 250 kilometers above Mars.
+Further, during the maneuver, Rosetta would be in Mars’ shadow and would need to rely on the limited battery supply instead of solar panels for power.
 The risk was that the batteries weren’t designed for the task.
-The spacecraft was put in standby mode and communications were turned off to save power.
+So the mission operators put the spacecraft in standby mode and turned off communications to save power.

 Ultimately, the Mars flyby proved successful and the spacecraft flew onward to its elusive target.
 This sweat-breaking maneuver came to be popularly known as “The Billion Euro gamble”.
-But hey, we did get a pretty picture of Mars and Rosetta.
+And we got a pretty Mars and Rosetta selfie.

 Using the Sun to sail